François de Balsac: Family

 François de Balsac was born in 1541, the eldest son of Guillaume de Balsac and Louise d’Humières.
 He had two younger brothers, Charles de Balsac, seigneur de Clermont and Charles de Balsac, baron de Dunes and two sisters Louise de Balsac and Catherine de Balsac.
 Guillaume fought in the latter Italian Wars as lieutenant of the company of the duke of Guise, serving at the defence of Metz.
 He further served as the governor of Le Havre.
 The Balsac family had long established itself in the Massif-Central.

 He was established as an enfant d’honneur in 1549, meaning he was raised alongside the children of Henri II.
 He enjoyed this privilege due to the influence of his maternal uncle who had responsibilities for the care of the royal children.

 Marriage

-François de Balsac was married first to Jacqueline de Rohan the daughter of Gie lieutenant general of Bretagne.
+François de Balsac was married first to Jacqueline de Rohan the daughter of the Lord of Gié, lieutenant general of Brittany.
 Upon her death, Henri thought it prudent to arrange a marriage between him and Marie Touchet in 1578.
 Marie Touchet had at one time been in a relationship with Charles IX and was the daughter of the lieutenant of Orléans.

 Children

-Together they had two daughters:Catherine-Henriette de Balsac, born in 1579, and Marie-Charlotte.
+Together they had two daughters: Catherine-Henriette de Balsac, born in 1579, and Marie-Charlotte.
 Catherine-Henriette would catch the attentions of king Henri IV in 1599, who romantically pursued her.
 With the assistance of her parents she evaded his attempts initially, the family deciding they wanted to hold out until receiving financial reward.
 Henri relented and ordered the duke of Sully to give her 50,000 livres to buy an estate.

 Over his two marriages Entragues had 5 children.
 With Jacqueline de Rohan they had: